joanna-regan/CS598_DL4H_StageNet/README.md

 For each of the training scripts, evaluation results on test data will be output after training completes.

+We also included 3 Google Colab notebooks in this repository that can be used to step through the different training python scripts.

 ## Pretrained models and Fast Evaluation

 Pretrained models can be found in this repository under ```./saved_weights```.
 This subdirectory contains: